TomatenKuchenDEV/docs/docs/giveaways.md

 ---
 title: Giveaways
-description: Explains giveaways and possible requirements for them.
+description: The bot allows you to create many feature-rich giveaways with multiple settings and requirements available.
 ---

 To manage giveaways you need one of the [giveaway roles](https://tomatenkuchen.com/dashboard/settings#giveawayManageRoles) selected in the dashboard, or the "Manage Guild" permission.